Perspective | His pastors tried to steer him away from social media rage. He stormed the Capitol anyway.

 On Dec.
 16, he posted: “We’re getting ready to live through something of biblical purportions be prayed up and be ready to defend your country and your family and the United States of America.”

 When Trump made a Facebook post of his own on Dec.
-30 that read, “JANUARY SIXTH, SEE YOU IN DC!”
+30 that read “JANUARY SIXTH, SEE YOU IN DC!”
 Sparks shared it to his page, along with the comment “I’ll be there.”

 According to court records, not only was he there, but he was part of what would become one of the day’s most notorious incidents: when a gang of rioters chased U.S. Capitol Police Officer Eugene Goodman up a flight of stairs.